 Secondary lactose intolerance

-This can happen if a child’s digestive system is upset by tummy bugs like gastroenteritis, which irritates the lining of the stomach and small intestine.
+This can happen if a child’s digestive system is upset by infections like gastroenteritis, which alter the lining of the stomach and small intestine.
 This kind of lactose intolerance is short term and usually improves after a few weeks.

 Conditions like coeliac disease can also cause secondary lactose intolerance.
-Once these conditions are being managed properly, lactose intolerance shouldn’t be a problem.
+Once these conditions are being managed properly, lactose intolerance should be less of a problem.

 Common symptoms of lactose intolerance